Islamic design

 • gain access to it, and

-• the degree to which it is to be hidden.
+• the degree to which the safe room is to be hidden,

 From this a number of design factors need to be defined.
 Again, these will include, but may not be limited to the: